jjgecon/EconJM_auto_doc_gen/output_docs/ucl_2/cover_letter/Gonzalez_CL.typ

 A second paper shows that telenovelas focused on inequality reduce support for redistribution by downplaying or trivializing issues of economic disparity.
 My future work will generalize this approach to measure broader cultural values and use AI to analyze diverse media for a comprehensive study of culture.

-My work aligns closely with UCL Economics Department's dedication to unraveling wealth inequality's causes and consequences.
+My work aligns closely with the center's dedication to unraveling wealth inequality's causes and consequences.
 By leveraging AI to quantify cultural values influencing economic behaviors, my research offers innovative empirical methods that complement the department's focus on applied microeconomics and inequality.
-For instance, my job market paper provides causal evidence on media's impact on women's labor force participation, intersecting with political and economic dimensions of inequality, a core concern at the Stone Centre.
 Furthermore, my commitment to innovative teaching is reflected in my engagement with AI-driven methodologies, supporting CORE Econ's mission to integrate cutting-edge research with accessible education.
 This synergy positions me to contribute meaningfully to UCL's collaborative research environment, advancing knowledge and policy solutions on wealth concentration and social inclusion.